 Blogging can be incredibly valuable and beneficial to both our personal and professional growth.
 However, starting a blog isn’t enough to enjoy its benefits.

-You must write.
-Horribly at first.
-Ask your friends for opinions.
-Let people critique your work.
-A friend of mine once told me my blog was directionless, not in those exact words but that was the gist of his critique.
+A friend of mine once told me my blog was directionless.
+Not using those exact words but that was the gist of his critique.
 His actual advice was, however, this: figure out your intentions, identify your target audience, and communicate truth in simple terms, with words a 12-year-old can understand.

 If you want to get out of your head, write fiction.

-Although fiction is often derived from our imagination, it is often based on facts and real-life scenarios.
-As such, fiction can be a creative way to share our thoughts and ideas with the world.
+Although fiction is often derived from our imagination, it is also often based on facts and real-life scenarios.
+As such, it can be a creative way to share our thoughts and ideas with the world.

 . . .

-I find the process of writing, especially formally, to be extremely tedious.
-Sometimes I write a full page, and by the time I go back for editing, it is completely devoid of its original contents.
-However, I find nothing else more satisfactory than sharing my ideas and thoughts through this medium so it’s worth the process more often than note.
+I find the process of writing, especially formal writing, to be extremely tedious.
+Sometimes I write a full page, and by the time I go back and edit it, it is completely devoid of its original contents.
+However, I find nothing else more satisfying than sharing my thoughts and ideas through this medium so it’s worth the process more often than not.

 If you want to write, and love to write, then write.
-Write every day, whether this is your journal, your blog, or making a list for ways to be more organized, you must write.
+Write every day, whether it’s in your journal, blog, or making lists for ways to be more organized, you must write.
 Write a page.
 A sentence.
 A 10-page essay.

-Read Jordan Peterson’s Guide to Writing Properly (PDF), or check out a simplified version of the guide, Jordan Peterson’s 10-step process for stronger writing, to write better.
+Also, read Jordan Peterson’s Guide to Writing Properly (PDF), or check out a simplified version of the guide, Jordan Peterson’s 10-step process for stronger writing.